 Sept.
 7: Tokyo 2020 Coordination Commission chairman John Coates told Agence France-Presse in an interview that the Olympic Games will be held in 2021 with or without the coronavirus.

 Sept.
-14: Liberal Democratic Party (LDP) presidential election to be held.
-Their elected president will almost certainly become Japan’s next prime minister.
+14: Liberal Democratic Party (LDP) presidential election held to elect Yoshihide Suga who became Japan’s next prime minister.

 Oct.
 1: Taking over from Daichi Suzuki whose five-year term expired, Koji Murofushi is appointed as Japan Sports Agency Commissioner.

 Oct.: General training for Games volunteers overseas to start online.

 - “TOCOG” is Tokyo Organising Committee of the Olympic and Paralympic Games.